2024 Solar Incentives Guide for Woodland, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of your solar system's cost.
+The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.

-The ITC initially applied to 30% of the total cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
+The ITC was originally for 30% of the cost of solar panel installation, and has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+The total cost of installation includes the panels themselves as well as the cost of accessories, equipment and labor.
 There is no maximum amount you can claim.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The residence must be owned by you and in the United States.

 State & Local Solar Incentives